 Between 2009 and 2012 Somnath was Post Doctoral Research Fellow at the University of Heidelberg in Germany.
 During this time, he authored another book (Ecology of Participation: A walk through the Media Environment), wrote several journal articles, organised a workshop in Germany and a conference in India, and co-directed the well-travelled documentary Don’t Cut My Head Off, which has been screened at conferences and festivals in India, Turkey, Italy, Germany and the UK.

-Somnath has just completed his first novel The Price You Pay, a kidnapping thriller which follows the adventures of a young crime journalist in turn-of-the-millenium Delhi.
+Somnath’s first novel The Price You Pay, published in 2013 follows the life of a young crime journalist in turn-of-the-millenium Delhi.